-Quality content—the new byword for success in SEO—must be informational, trustworthy and relevant.
+Quality content—the new byword for success in Search Engine Optimization—must be informational, trustworthy and relevant.
 Google, Yahoo! and Bing have all altered their algorithms to stop the poor and misleading content creep that was plaguing the Internet and yielding bad search results.
 No one is looking for a site that’s content is merely search engine fodder, they are searching for quality content that answers their query in as clear and credible a manner as is possible.

 Length Of Content